 by Texas Homesteader ~

-This simple recipe for Pepperoncini roast uses only 3 ingredients – roast, onion & a jar of pepperoncini peppers.
+This Instant Pot Pepperoncini Roast Recipe is simple & uses only 3 ingredients.
 This is by far the easiest pot roast recipe in my Homestead Kitchen.

-Many Pepperoncini roast recipes out there call for all manner of extra ingredients.
+Many Pepperoncini roast recipes call for all manner of extra ingredients.
 Packets of various mixes for instance.

 But in my opinion it’s totally not necessary.
 RancherMan declares that this roast is perfect just as it is & not to add a thing. (blushes)